 This approach relies on short milestones and deadlines.
-As a result, you control the product stages, where the development goes and what initial decisions require rethinking.
+As a result, you control the product planning and stages, where the development goes and what initial decisions require rethinking.
 It allows you to timely respond to unwanted development choices before the product reaches the deployment stage.

 The agile approach is all about flexibility.
 And it benefits remote developers, team leaders, clients, and end-users.